xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [06/2026] I was awarded an **<span style="color: red;">UKRI AIRR Gateway project</span>** as  **<span style="color: red;">PI</span>**.

-[05/2026] A candidate has been awarded an **Exeter-CSC PhD scholarship** and will join my group in September.
+[05/2026] A candidate has been awarded an **Exeter-CSC PhD scholarship** and will join my group in September this year.

 [05/2026] Our paper "[SSVIF: Self-Supervised Segmentation-Oriented Visible and Infrared Image Fusion](https://arxiv.org/abs/2509.22450)" has been accepted by **IEEE Transactions on Image Processing**.
 Congratulations to Zixian!